Back to overview

 The yacht charter required the largest intervention.
 The standard galley wasn't halal-compliant, so we replaced the F&B end to end with our own supplier, transported under temperature-controlled containers and re-plated on board.

-Friday Jumu'ah preservation
+How was Friday Jumu'ah preserved?

 Day 3 program rebuilt around a 90-minute open window.
 Activity restart at 14:30 allowed all attendees to participate without an opt-out feeling.
 In-house imam coordinated through the hotel; a prayer space was pre-cleared 4 weeks ahead with the property manager.